A large family from Fellheim in the Allgäu

 Munich City Museum, DE-1992-NL-ROS-0472-01

-In 1878, Ludwig sent his brother to Paris for an extended period of time.
-Alongside London, Paris was the most important European trading centre for valuable and rare books.
-But Paris is not only interesting as a market; a science of manuscripts and early printed works has also developed at the universities and libraries here.
+In 1878, Ludwig sends his brother to Paris for an extended period of time.
+Alongside London, Paris is the most important European trading centre for valuable and rare books.
+But Paris is not only interesting as a market; the scientific study of manuscripts and early printed works has also developed at the universities and libraries.
 And of course it is a special experience to be in Paris during the Belle Époque.
 Jacob educates himself, makes contacts - and falls in love with the city on the Seine, so much so that from then on he no longer calls himself Jacob, but Jacques.

 Historical map of Paris with places of interest.